About Dr. Soraya Fallah

 Fallah has spoken internationally, in person and virtually regarding human rights issues in Sweden, Turkey, Iraq, Iran, Canada, England, and many cities in the U.S.

 Soraya has been working as a social worker and supervisor in numerous community-based services for more than17 years.
-She has helped many immigrants from culturally and linguistically diverse communities and has served hundreds of individuals through this world.
-Her own lived experiences as a former refugee has given her insight into the challenges faced by historically disadvantaged communities and moves her to better serve marginalized people.
+She has helped many immigrants from culturally and linguistically diverse communities and has served hundreds of individuals throughout this world.
+Her own lived experiences as a former refugee have given her insight into the challenges faced by historically disadvantaged communities and moved her to better serve marginalized people.
 She strives to be an agent of change.
 In her work capacity, one of her primary duties has been to educate immigrants and help them navigate the various challenges they face as they try to integrate into an entirely new country.
-Soraya serves elderly immigrates by providing them with mental health and community resources.
+Soraya serves elderly immigrants by providing them with mental health and community resources.
 She provides these services with respect and compassion and prioritizes the dignity and worth of every individual.
-Dr Soraya is a culturally humble provider with deep sensitivity to linguistic and cultural differences.
+Dr. Soraya is a culturally humble provider with deep sensitivity to linguistic and cultural differences.

-Dr. Fallah worked with CSUN’s Center for Teaching and Learning (CTL) and is currently an associate at 2Teach,LLC, an educational consulting company dedicated to providing practical, innovative and research-based strategies to improve instruction in today's inclusive classrooms and organizations under leadership of Dr. Wendy Murawski.
+Dr. Fallah worked with CSUN’s Center for Teaching and Learning (CTL) and is currently an associate at 2Teach,LLC, an educational consulting company dedicated to providing practical, innovative, and research-based strategies to improve instruction in today's inclusive classrooms and organizations under the leadership of Dr. Wendy Murawski.

-Soraya combines activism with academia to give voice to underprivileged population, she is a lifelong women and human rights advocate and activist.
-She is one of the founding members of UNWomen-USNC Greater LA Chapter and she is currently serving as ambassador.
-She has gained the knowledge and drive for leadership through her life experiences, lifelong dedication to advocacy, and education.
-She has been a community leader and has helped paved the way for other women to follow their passions.
+Soraya combines activism with academia to give voice to the underprivileged population; she is a lifelong woman and human rights advocate and activist.
+She is one of the founding members of the UNWomen-USNC Greater LA Chapter, and she is currently serving as ambassador.
+She has gained the knowledge and drives for leadership through her life experiences, lifelong dedication to advocacy, and education.
+She has been a community leader and has helped pave the way for other women to follow their passions.
 She often focuses on gender empowerment and building on community strengths and resiliency.
-She is the current Advocacy Chair & co-president of UNASUA-SFV Chapter.
-She is vice president of Kurdish Community of Southern California (KCSC) and helps organize community gatherings, mobilizes for urgent human rights actions, and plans culturally enriching events.
+She is the current Advocacy Chair & co-president of the UNASUA-SFV Chapter.
+She is vice president of the Kurdish Community of Southern California (KCSC) and helps organize community gatherings, mobilizes for urgent human rights actions, and plans culturally enriching events.

 Dr. Fallah believes in giving back to society and educational institutes, as such she is a proud board member of CSUN Eisner College of Education Alumni Chapter.